Serve in aCoupe glass

 |1 fl oz||Fino sherry|

-|1⁄2 fl oz||Kina aromatised wines|
+|1/2 fl oz||Kina aromatised wine|

-|2 dash||Orange bitters|
+|2 dash||Orange Bitters by Angostura|

-Mouth-puckeringly dry this is a great aperitivo with quinine, fino sherry, gin botanicals and citrus all singing harmoniously.
+Mouth-puckeringly dry, this is a great aperitivo with quinine, fino sherry, gin botanicals and citrus all singing harmoniously.

-"2 Dashes Orange Bitters.
+2 Dashes Orange Bitters.

 1/3 Dry Gin.